 - Financial details (for example, the donations you’ve made, bank details and taxpayer status where necessary to understand if we can claim Gift Aid)

-- Details of your interests and preferences, for example, the actions you’ve taken in support of the Trust and/or For Baby’s Sake, the ways you’ve supported us and your contact preferences.
+- Details of your interests and preferences, for example, the actions you’ve taken in support of The For Baby’s Sake Trust and/or the For Baby’s Sake programme, the ways you’ve supported us and your contact preferences.

 - We may also gather information that is publicly available to build up a better picture of you and your interests, so we can consider how best to ask for your support.
 We are mostly likely to do this desk research ourselves, though we may contract another organisation to do this work for us and/or may use third party subscriptions to help us understand things such as the demographic information associated with your postcode, an estimate of your age, information about directorships and shareholdings, employment and earnings as well as your charitable interests and giving history.
 We do this to make sure our communications to you are appropriate and tailored – something we know means a lot to supporters.

-For those who engage in For Baby’s Sake, we may seek your consent to gather personal details as well as your explicit consent to gather more detailed sensitive personal data (now known as ‘special category data’) such as information relating to your race, ethnic origin, religion, health, personal history, marital/ relationship status, family situation.
+For those who engage in For Baby’s Sake through one of our local teams or For Baby’s Sake CONNECT, we may seek your consent1 to gather personal details as well as your explicit consent to gather more detailed sensitive personal data (now known as ‘special category data’) such as information relating to your race, ethnic origin, religion, health, personal history, marital/ relationship status, family situation.
 This enables us to work with you to assess your needs as fully as possible and match them to the service and support we provide.

 How we use your information